 If your blister pops, wash the area with soap and water and then apply a bandage.
 If your blister is very large or painful, you can see a doctor or foot specialist for additional treatment.
 This may involve draining the blister and applying an antibacterial ointment to prevent infection.

-If you have diabetes, a simple foot blister may need to be evaluated and treated by a chiropodist.
-Nerve or circulation problems make it more difficult for injuries to heal and a simple foot blister can become an infected wound.
+If you have diabetes, a simple foot blister can easily become an infected wound and lead to complications.
 Individuals with diabetes must regularly examine their feet for blisters.
 Continued foot care by a foot specialist is recommended.